Pipaolo/chat-box-frontend/README.md

 ## ChatBox Front End
-This is the official github repository of Chatbox which is made entirely in **Vue.js**
+This is the official github repository of **ChatBox**.
+A realtime ChatRooms website that provide users a safe and secure environment where they can freely communicate with other people.
+Made entirely with **Vue.js**

 ## How to use
 ### Registration
-1. If you don't have an existing account go to the websites [register page](https://pipaolo.github.io/chat-box/#/register)
+1. If you don't have an existing account go to the website's [register page](https://pipaolo.github.io/chat-box/#/register)
 2. Go to the website's [login page](https://pipaolo.github.io/chat-box/#/login) and login with the newly created account.

 ### Joining a room (Two ways)